Frequently asked questions.

 We bake year round!
 From May-end of October, you can find us every Saturday at the Iowa City Farmer’s Market from 7:30AM - noon.
 The market takes place in the Chauncey Swan Parking Garage at 405 E. Washington Street.

-Notes about allergies:
+Notes about allegies:

 Gluten: